Flipkart/languagetool/languagetool-language-modules/en/src/main/resources/org/languagetool/resource/en/hunspell/README_en_GB.txt

 Pspell and  Aspell and thus is covered by his original LGPL licence.

-It has been extensively updated by David Bartlett, Brian Kelk and Andrew Brown:
+It has been extensively saveRequired by David Bartlett, Brian Kelk and Andrew Brown:
 - Numerous Americanism have been removed;
 - Numerous American spellings have been corrected;